Mercury Spill Conditions

 - If the spill is on main NMSU campus, it should be reported as soon as possible (both during normal hours as well as after hours) to the NMSU Campus Police (575-646-3311).
 The report should note that a mercury spill has occurred and provide the location and contact information.
-NMSU Police will notify Environmental Health and Safety.
-If the spill is at an NMSU area off-campus please contact the EHS office directly at 575-646-3327 (if after hours notify the NMSU Police 575-646-3311 and they will contact EHS).
+NMSU Police will notify Environmental Health Safety & Risk Management.
+If the spill is at an NMSU area off-campus please contact the EHS&RM office directly at 575-646-3327 (if after hours notify the NMSU Police 575-646-3311 and they will contact EHS&RM).

-- After a review by EH&S personnel using a vapor monitor, individual(s) with contamination on their person may be sent for medical review.
+- After a review by EHS&RM personnel using a vapor monitor, individual(s) with contamination on their person may be sent for medical review.

 - In the event of personnel contamination, an accident report must be filed.